fidanbb/EmployeeManagement/README.md

 # Employee Management API

 ## Overview
-This project is an ASP.NET Core 6.0-based backend API for managing employee data.It provides functionalities to list, filter, create, update, and delete employee records, along with associated departments and companies.
+This project is an ASP.NET Core 6.0-based backend API for managing employee data.
+It provides functionalities to list, filter, create, update, and delete employee records, along with associated departments and companies.

 ## Features
 - **Get All Employees**: Retrieve a list of all employees along with their department and company information.